ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 As you can see, it inherits from `XunitTestFramework`, and has a bunch of code in the constructor.
 The code in the constructor gets hold of the __appsettings.IntegrationTesting.json__, creates a `ProductsContext` using the connectionstring in the config, and then runs the migrations.

-The only thing left to do, is to tell xUnit that this file extsis, using an assembly level `TestFramework` attribute that points to this class
+The only thing left to do, is to tell xUnit that this file exists, using an assembly level `TestFramework` attribute that points to this class

 ```csharp
 ...